Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 In the table above, the following interpretations are used:

-- **Framed** – each stream frame SHOULD be interpreted as a stream element, as per RDF-STaX definition.
+- **Framed** – each stream frame SHOULD be interpreted as an RDF Message.
+As per RDF-STaX, each frame SHOULD be interpreted as a single stream element.
 - **Continuous** – the stream SHOULD be interpreted as a continuous flat stream of elements, as per RDF-STaX definition.
 In this case, the stream frames carry no meaning.
 - **✘** – the combination of the logical stream type and the physical stream type is not directly supported.